s-zeid/postinstall/README.md

 postinstall
 ===========
-Copyright (c) 2012 Scott Zeid
+Copyright (c) 2012–2015 Scott Zeid
 <http://code.s.zeid.me/postinstall>

 This is a set of scripts I use to (almost) automatically configure a Fedora installation to my liking.

-`postinstall` assumes a Fedora installation (version 17 at the time of this writing) using GNOME Shell as its desktop environment.
+`postinstall` assumes a Fedora installation (version 17 at the time of this writing) using either KDE Plasma 4 or GNOME Shell as its desktop environment.

 Some things (like cron jobs in `cron.d/` and, in some places, GNOME desktop configuration) are broken.
 I need to fix these someday.